Antonia Martínez: Unrest at University of Puerto Rico

 The newly implemented administrative changes resulted in friction between the administration and much of the student body.
 Student strikes and protests followed.
 Various laws were passed by the Government of Puerto Rico that sought to address concerns and some changes in governance were implemented, but the unrest continued.
 Many students opposed the political structure of the University, including the fact that they were given a voice but not a vote in university matters that affected them; the on-campus presence of the ROTC, the mandatory military service conscription; and the war in Vietnam.
 These factors resulted in student marches and protests.

 On March 4, 1970, during these protests, the Fuerza de Choque (Riot Police) was sent to the University of Puerto Rico at Rio Piedras to intervene against students protesting the presence of the Reserve Officers Training Corps on the campus.
-As the event unfolded, it is alleged that Antonia observed from her second floor balcony student residence on Ponce de León Avenue.
-She watched as police officers began beating fellow students and she shouted at them "asesinos" (murderers).
-At that point, allegedly, one of the police officers looked up to the balcony and spotting Martínez Lagares retrieved his service revolver and shot her.
-The bullet pierced her head and also injured another student that stood with her, striking the second student in his neck.
-Antonia died shortly at the Auxilio Mutuo hospital, located nearby.
+As the event unfolded, it is alleged that Antonia observed the police riots shooting at students in Río Piedras.
+They watched as police officers began beating fellow students and the people on the balcony shouted at them "asesinos" (murderers) and "abusadores" (abusers).
+Antonia herself was noted to just barely have been looking over the balcony and she had not shouted.
+At that point, allegedly, one of the police officers, suspected to be Lt.
+José de Jesús Vidal, looked up to the balcony and spotted the crowd, retrieved his service revolver and shot towards the balcony.
+A bullet pierced her head and also injured another student who stood with her.
+Antonia died shortly at the Auxilio Mutuo hospital.